Juan Molinar Horcasitas: Academic career

 Molinar completed his undergraduate studies in political science and public administration in the Acatlan National School of Professional Studies of the National Autonomous University of Mexico.

 He attained a master's degree in political science from El Colegio de México and became a PhD candidate in the same field at the University of California, San Diego, United States.

-In 1991 he published The time of Legitimacy: elections, authoritarianism and democracy in Mexico.
+In 1991, he published The time of Legitimacy: elections, authoritarianism and democracy in Mexico.
 He was a member of the National System of Researchers.
 He has taught at El Colegio de México, the Instituto Tecnologico Autonomo de Mexico, the National Autonomous University of Mexico and the Latin American Faculty of Social Sciences.

 Among his publications in academic journals are Counting the Number of Parties: An Alternative Index, published in the American Political Science Review, as well as Schools of interpretation of the Mexican political system, 1988 Elections in Mexico: the crisis of authoritarianism, written with Jeffrey Weldon, and Electoral Processes in Mexico, written with Alvaro Arreola Ayala and published in the Revista Mexicana de Sociología.
 In all he published 30 articles in books and magazines in Mexico, the United States and the United Kingdom.
 He worked in news media such as Multivision To Start and the newspapers Reforma and El Universal.

 Civil Service and political career

 Molinar began his career as a polling representative in the presidential elections of 1976, won by José López Portillo unopposed.
-In 1987 he published an article in Nexus magazine about fraud in elections in Chihuahua.
+In 1987 he published an article in Nexos magazine about fraud in elections in Chihuahua.

 He was Director of Privileges for Political Parties at the Federal Electoral Institute (IFE) for the 1994 general election, and on 29 October 1996 he was elected IFE's Director General of the Electoral Council, a post he held until the year 2000.
 He shared duties with other directors like Alonso Lujambio, Maurice Murphy, Jacqueline Peschard, Emilio Zebadua and the Executive President, José Woldenberg.

 Between December 2000 and May 2002 he served as Undersecretary of Political Development in the Interior Ministry, where the Secretary was Santiago Creel.